skyylex/skyylex.github.io/_posts/2017-03-22-trylock_vs_lock.md

 **Summary**

 Based on some explicit and implicit methods and approaches we've found differences between `tryLock` and `lock` method, which make reasonable to use `tryLock` first.
-However, it rare technique and I tends to think that `lock` implementation could be improved or it's not so useful nowadays.
+However, it's rare technique and I tends to think that `lock` implementation could be improved or it's not so useful nowadays.
 Actually, it seems that one of these guesses are true.
 I've checked the most recent source code of objc-706 and at the moment you will not find tryLock in the `retain` implementation, simple lock-unlock pair is  was used there.
 However, `__os_lock_handoff_` isn't used anymore.
 Currently it's replaced by `os_unfair_lock` new lock available since macOS 10.12.

 **References:**